 Key Allegheny Benefits

-- An appreciation of the creative and recreative processes of music.
+- An appreciation of human institutions and the values of civilization.

 Student Research and Special Projects